-Sexting is the sharing of nude or sexually suggestive photos by electronic means, such as a text message.
+Sexting is the sharing of nude or sexually suggestive photos by electronic means, whether through texting, messaging, emailing, or posting on social media sites.
 The word sexting is a portmanteau word, a combination of the words “sex” and “text.”
-With the rise in the use of computers and cell phones, sexting has become a phenomenon among both adults and teens.
+With the rise in the use of smart devices, sexting has become a phenomenon among both adults and teens.

 One study estimated that as many as one in three teens had received or sent lewd photos.
-Later surveys have found incidents of teen sexting to be much (less than 10%), but obviously it is hard to determine the exact prevalence of sexting among teens or adults.
+Later surveys have found incidents of teen sexting to be much (less than 10%), but obviously it's hard to determine the exact prevalence of sexting among teens or adults.
 Among teens, a common scenario is for one child to send a nude or suggestive photo to his or her boyfriend, girlfriend, or a romantic interest.
-These photos may then be further disseminated among kids and some photos have even ended up published online.
+These photos might then be further disseminated among kids, and some photos have even ended up published online.
 There have also been cases of teens taking and sharing photos of others without their consent.